sudheerj/reactjs-interview-questions/README.md

 106. ### Why you can't update props in React?

-     The React philosophy is that props should be _immutable_ and _top-down_.
+     The React philosophy is that props should be _immutable_(read only) and _top-down_.
 This means that a parent can send any prop values to a child, but the child can't modify received props.

 **[⬆ Back to Top](#table-of-contents)**